-- 2. Lockers with built-in locks will be provided for each student.
+- 1. Proper Physical Education attire consists of shorts, sweatpants, or leggings and socks, sneakers with laces, and a full-length crew neck tee shirt. - 2.
+Lockers with built-in locks will be provided for each student.
 The student is solely responsible for all contents within the locker.
 Students should not give his/her combination to anyone.
-Students should not bring large amounts of cash, jewelry or other valuables to school.
-In some cases, two students will be assigned to one locker due to limited locker availability. - 3.
+Students should not bring large amounts of cash, jewelry or other valuables to school. - 3.
 Students are not permitted to wear any jewelry during Physical Education, no exceptions. - 4.
 Glass containers and aerosol sprays are not permitted in the locker rooms. - 5.
 Cleanliness we suggest that students have gym clothes and towels washed once a week in order to maintain a healthy environment in the gymnasium and locker rooms. - 6.
 Safety goggles are available for students who require this protection. - 7.
 Physical Education excuse notes: students should participate in every physical education class.
 In case of minor illness or injury, the student is urged to participate when possible.
 A maximum of two parental excuses per marking period will be permitted.
 A doctor's note is required for a prolonged problem.
 Doctor's notes should explain what a child can do in regular or adapted physical education.